lindgren/antipattern-writer/README.md

 Cons:
 * Code feels bloated (just a feeling!!)
 * No test written for `MyGraphiteSocketFactory`.
-Maybe that is ok, as there isn't any behavour to test in this class?
+Maybe that is ok, as there isn't any behavour in this class, thoughts?